-Most Venetian blinds don’t add much insulation value to your windows, and they seldom have blackout-level light control.
+Most Venetian blinds don’t add much insulation value to windows, and they seldom have blackout-level light control.
 They’re the most affordable option for blinds, costing far less than most other styles.
-They’re the best blinds if you’re on a budget.
+They’re the best blinds for folks on a budget.

-Roman blinds can do a lot for your room’s style and design.
-These blinds are typically fabric, and they fold onto themselves as you open them.
-They come in a variety of colors and cloths.
+Roman blinds can do a lot for a room’s style and design.
+These blinds are typically fabric, and they fold onto themselves as they open.
+They come in a variety of colors and patterns.

 Roman blinds do an excellent job of blocking out sunlight and even add some insulation benefits.
 Since these blinds are fabric, many manufacturers add a lining to them.
 These blinds can reduce temperature variance in a room if they fit tightly in the window frame—a desirable feature in places with hot summers or cold winters.